chrislagamba/School-Projects/Sexually-Transmitted-Infections-in-the-EU-27-and-UK/README.md

 # Introduction

-This is a **README** file for the DATA folder.
-This folder contains a single project that was 75% of my final grade for the course.
+This folder contains a single project that was 75% of my final grade for my DATA course in my Health Data Science program.
 This was a group project completed with two other classmates and was the first significant project we were assigned in the program.
 The purpose of the project was to get hands-on exposure to R, RStudio, data cleaning, exploratory data analysis, data visualization, and presentation of relevant findings.

 ## Assignment Instructions